fsprojects/FSharp.AWS.DynamoDB/README.md

 table.QueryProjected(<@ fun r -> r.HashKey = "Foo" @>, <@ fun r -> r.HashKey, r.Values.Nested.[0] @>)
 ```

-which returns a tuple of the specified attributes.
-Tuples can be of any arity and must contain non-conflicting document paths.
+the resulting value is a tuple of the specified attributes.
+Tuples can be of any arity but must contain non-conflicting document paths.

 ## Secondary Indices